nams1570/5GRAG/README.md

 # Overview
 This is a 5G expert system.
 It uses retrieval augmented generation to augment the Q&A capabilities of an LLM.
+It is not conversational.
+Each question is independent of the previous one, and we do not maintain history.

 # Before you begin